RedHat and CentOS issues

 CentOS 8: OpenKM not starting as a service automatically

-In CentOS 8, OpenKM service does not start automatically.
+In CentOS 8, the OpenKM Service does not start automatically.
 This is because the security system (SELinux) blocks services that are not recognized as native.

 [Unit]